theammn/TDP43_project/README.md

 Through this study, I hope to contribute to our understanding of ALS at a molecular level.
 Ultimately, my goal is to pinpoint new avenues for therapeutic intervention or diagnostic strategies, bringing us closer to effective treatments for this devastating neurological disorder.

 # Goals:
-1. Identify Sequence Identity: Compare the sequence identity between the human TDP43 protein and its potential interactors from multiple sequence alignment (MSA) files.
+1. Identify Sequence Identity: Compare the sequence identity between the human TDP43 protein and its potential interactors from multiple sequence alignment, fasta files.
 2. Understand Conservation: Analyze how conserved specific proteins are across different interactions with TDP43.

 As input, we will have msas files from TDP43 and few targeted interactors.

 # Methodology:

+- Install the requirements
 - Load MSA Data: Read the MSA files for human TDP43 and its interactors.
 - Identify the sequences.
 - Calculate Conservation Scores: Analyze how conserved motifs are across all sequences in the MSA files.
 - Calculate the scores of identity between TDP43 and the interactors
+- Visualize the list of proteins in bar plot

 # Structure:
-Input : MSA (Multiple Sequence Alignment) files for human TDP43 and its targeted interactors (fasta files)
+Input : Fasta files for human TDP43 and its targeted interactors

-Script : identity.py
+Script :
+identity.py
+visualization.py